 How Does the Online Challenge Work?

-Up to 12 teams in each division are invited to compete in the Championship held in Richmond, April 14, 2016.
-Regional winners in the Online Challenge as well as top scoring teams (not to exceed one team per teacher in that division) are invited.
+Regional winners in the Online Challenges as well as top scoring teams (not to exceed one team per teacher in that division) are invited.

 Ruth Cookson firstname.lastname@example.org or 757.683.5570 for questions regarding the Online Challenges.

-Thanks to lead sponsor of the 2016 Governor’s Challenge, Capital One, along with Virginia Credit Union.
+Thanks to the sponsor of Governor’s Challenge, Capital One.
 Additional thanks to the VA Department of Education and members of the business community who serve as judges for final championship rounds.